 The men’s cardigan is something of an unsung hero of layered outfits, stuck in the middle and too often out of sight.
 In cold weather, make it the hero piece, as you would a cable-knit jumper or fisherman knit.
 Done right, it’s warm, functional outdoors gear made suave for the city.

 Keep the cable-knit design and wear it over a check shirt and T-shirt, or even a thinner gauge cardigan (every new layer should be thicker than the last, remember).
 Slip a down jacket or parka over the top if conditions demand.

 You can keep the back-to-nature aesthetic without looking like a lumberjack at a fancy-dress party, too.
 Just stick to a palette of earthy tones – green, stone, brown – and ground the look with boots that are sturdy, but not full-on hikers.
 Leave them in the woodshed with your axe.

-Blame Mark Zuckerberg, blame dress-down Fridays, but office dress isn’t buttoned-up and boring any more.
+Blame Mark Zuckerberg, blame dress-down Fridays, but office dress isn’t buttoned-up and boring anymore.
 In all likelihood, it won’t be ever again.
-But even if your HR department doesn’t agree that your favourite Stussy hoodie is business appropriate, you can meet them in the middle with a fine-gauge cardigan.
+But even if your HR department doesn’t agree that your favorite Stussy hoodie is business appropriate, you can meet them in the middle with a fine-gauge cardigan.

 The Best Cardigans For Men

 What is a cardigan if not the ultimate in preppy wardrobe essentials?
 And what is Polo Ralph Lauren if not the finest Ivy League-style outfitter on the face of God’s green Earth?

 The New York mainstay has spent the past 40-plus years securing a firm foothold as the go-to brand for the sort of clothes you could wear to meet your new partner’s conservative parents, without sacrificing your style credentials along the way.
 And while cardigans may only be a small piece of the puzzle, it’s one that Ralph Lauren places with surgical precision.